sbt/sbt-native-packager/src/sphinx/archetypes/index.rst

 archetype plugins can depend on other archetype plugins to extend existing functionality.

 Project archetypes are default deployment scripts that try to "do the right thing" for a given type of project.
-Because not all projects are created equal, there is no one single archetype for all native packages, but a set of them for usage.
+Because not all projects are created equal, there is no single archetype for all native packages, but a set of them to choose from.

 .. toctree::
    :maxdepth: 1